 - Grammarly ($0 for the free version, $139.95/year for the premium version) is a neat editing tool that finds spelling, punctuation, and grammar mistakes (as well as handy explanations) that works as a browser extension or an app to download onto your computer.
 Even the free version is a great tool for any writer.
 Check out my full review of Grammarly.

-- Hemingway is a FREE website and desktop app that highlights and color codes passive voice, adverbs, complex words, and difficult-to-read sentences.
+- Hemingway Editor is a FREE website and desktop app that highlights and color codes passive voice, adverbs, complex words, and difficult-to-read sentences.
 However, it does not give you suggestions on how to improve your writing.
 Check out my full review of Hemingway.

 - AutoCrit ($0 for free version, $30/month or $297/year for premium version) is an online book editing software that offers writers unique editing suggestions.
 AutoCrit shows writers surprisingly insightful problems to change in their book, such as filler words, unintentional repetition, shifts in verb tense, and even slow paced paragraphs.
 You can compare your work to famous authors’ works, too, with AutoCrit’s Summary Score — which is why AutoCrit is ideal for fiction writers in particular.
 Check out my full review of AutoCrit.